stravalib/stravalib/docs/get-started/athletes.md

 (athletes)=
 # Athletes

-This page is designed to mirror the structure of the documentation at [Strava API Athletes](https://developers.strava.com/docs/reference/#api-Athletes) and describe the methods for working with athlete data in the Strava API.
+This page is designed to mirror the documentation structure at [Strava API Athletes](https://developers.strava.com/docs/reference/#api-Athletes) and describe the methods for working with athlete data in the Strava API.

 ## Retrieve Current Athlete